-Obviously, a solution was needed.
 A design framework, a simple set of design rules that could be easily interpreted and implemented.
-There was a need to be able to constantly evolve our designs and keep them well maintained.
+There was a need to be able to constantly iterate on designs quickly and keep them maintained in code so they could be easily shippable.
 Enter Storybook js.

 We reviewed a number of options and even considered building something custom.
 Fortunately, there are plenty of great options off the shelf and some more suited than others.